clxyder/pgai-api/readme.md

 **Note**: Make sure system to run application has adequate resources e.g. CPU, GPU to run the models.

-To run the application with GPU support, install NVIDIA container toolkit from here: https://hub.docker.com/r/ollama/ollama
+To run the application with GPU support, install NVIDIA container toolkit from here: [Docker Hub - ollama/ollama](https://hub.docker.com/r/ollama/ollama)

 Also update the `docker-compose.yml` file, `ollama_service` section with: